Category:

 What is LeBron James' Net Worth and Salary?

 LeBron James is an American professional basketball player and entrepreneur who has a net worth of $800 million.
 Contrary to what you might have seen reported by other wealth estimating publications, LeBron James is not actually a billionaire yet, by our count.
-Much more on this point in the next section below.
+Much more info on his $1.3 billion gross endorsement and salary income, investments, real estate and more throughout this article.
+Here is a timeline of LeBron James' net worth from the first point he was added to CNW in September 2009:

 LeBron James is widely regarded as one of the greatest basketball players in NBA history, with a career defined by exceptional longevity, versatility, and consistent excellence across multiple franchises.
 Emerging as a high school phenom at St. Vincent–St. Mary in Akron, he entered the NBA as the first overall pick in the 2003 draft and quickly proved worthy of the hype.
 His rare combination of size, speed, intelligence, and playmaking ability allowed him to dominate from the start, earning Rookie of the Year honors with the Cleveland Cavaliers.
 Over his first seven seasons, he transformed the struggling franchise into a perennial contender, winning two MVP awards and leading the Cavs to the 2007 NBA Finals.